obijoin

 To merge the CSV metadata into the sequence dataset, matching records where the primary’s sample attribute equals the secondary’s sample column, run:

-obijoin --join-with metadata.csv --by sample -o out_basic.fasta input.fasta
+obijoin --join-with metadata.csv --by sample input.fasta > out_basic.fasta

 📄 out_basic.fasta